lpezet/spring-boot-multi-datasources/README.md

 The `coreB` represents a data source where other kind of information is stored: address and the mapping between users (just id) and addresses.
 It holds the definition of BEs [Address](src/main/java/com/example/springboot/core/coreB/be/Address.java), [UserAddress](src/main/java/com/example/springboot/core/coreB/be/UserAddress.java), and their respective DAOs: [AddressRepository](src/main/java/com/example/springboot/core/coreB/dao/AddressRepository.java) and [UserAddressRepository](src/main/java/com/example/springboot/core/coreB/dao/UserAddressRepository.java).

 A service [MyService](src/main/java/com/example/springboot/service/MyService.java) is also provided to see how it bridges the 2 data sources into a service-level model (`UserAddressList`) using data access objects (`CrudRepository`s) from each core.

+# Problems

+There are 2 major problems when dealing with multiple data sources within the same Spring Boot application:

+* How to define multiple data sources in Java and in `application.properties`
+* How to setup tests and initialize data sources prior to running the tests

 # Demo